mohtashim-ali/course-project-the-basis/README.md

 ## Specification: Calculator for Math Students

-As a brief summary, our project is aimed towards students enrolled in mathematic courses which cover topics in calculus and linear algebra.
+As a brief summary, our project is aimed towards students enrolled in math courses which cover topics in calculus and linear algebra.

 ### Introduction